CrazyLittle/bashcorp/README.md

 Please start a new Thunderstore mod profile when installing this mod pack.
 Do not update/upgrade mods as it will put you out of sync with the streamer.

 ## What's New?
+- Version 69.69.3: Config updates to reflect past streams, unlocked ship windows, emotes, reweighted some loot spawns.
+- Version 69.69.2: Typos, minor bug fixes
-- Version 69.69.001: Initial upload to Thunderstore as a mod Pack.
+- Version 69.69.1: Initial upload to Thunderstore as a mod Pack.